SAP/spartacus-docs/_pages/telco/spartacus-roadmap-for-tua.md

 ### Future Outlook

-The following features are in our roadmap, but currently not planned for a specific quarter.
+The following features are in roadmap, but currently not planned for a specific quarter.

 B2C Self-Care and Assurance supporting: